 What is Kali Linux?

-Kali Linux is a Debian-based Linux distribution aimed at advanced Penetration Testing and Security Auditing.
-Kali Linux contains several hundred tools which are geared towards various information security tasks, such as Penetration Testing, Security research, Computer Forensics and Reverse Engineering.
-Kali Linux is developed, funded and maintained by Offensive Security, a leading information security training company.
+Kali Linux (formerly known as BackTrack Linux) is an open-source, Debian-based Linux distribution aimed at advanced Penetration Testing and Security Auditing.
+Kali Linux contains several hundred tools targeted towards various information security tasks, such as Penetration Testing, Security Research, Computer Forensics and Reverse Engineering.
+Kali Linux is a multi platform solution, accessible and freely available to information security professionals and hobbyists.

 - More than 600 penetration testing tools included: After reviewing every tool that was included in BackTrack, we eliminated a great number of tools that either simply did not work or which duplicated other tools that provided the same or similar functionality.
 Details on what’s included are on the Kali Tools site.